ibuetler/p3s-log-aggregation/Tutorial.md

 ```

 The open Function takes two parameter: the first parameter is the path to the file and the second parameter in which mode the file should be opend.
-There exists the following modes:
+There exists multiple mode but the most important are:

 * r: Opens the file in read-only mode.
 Starts reading from the beginning of the file and is the default mode for the open() function.

-* rb: Opens the file as read-only in binary format and starts reading from the beginning of the file.
-While binary format can be used for different purposes, it is usually used when dealing with things like images, videos, etc.

 * r+: Opens a file for reading and writing, placing the pointer at the beginning of the file.

 * w: Opens in write-only mode.
 The pointer is placed at the beginning of the file and this will overwrite any existing file with the same name.
 It will create a new file if one with the same name doesn't exist.

-* wb: Opens a write-only file in binary mode.

 * w+: Opens a file for writing and reading.

-* wb+: Opens a file for writing and reading in binary mode.

 * a: Opens a file for appending new information to it.
 The pointer is placed at the end of the file.
 A new file is created if one with the same name doesn't exist.

-* ab: Opens a file for appending in binary mode.

-* a+: Opens a file for both appending and reading.

-* ab+: Opens a file for both appending and reading in binary mode.

 The following code snipet shows how to nest multiple with statements (one file in write mode and one in read mode):